dhis2/ui-core/README.md

 ## Testing

-In order to run the cypress tests:
+Testing is done with cypress & cucumber.

-1. Run `yarn start:test`
+* Run `yarn cypress:run`<br />
-(This will start the storybook, including testing stories and doesn't launch the browser)
+  This will run cypress and exit with either 0 or 1

-2. Run `yarn cypress:open`
+* Run `yarn cypress:open`<br />

-Once the storybook is available, you can run the tests from within the cypress application that has been launched in step 2.
+This will open the cypress gui, which is useful for writing tests

+### Recording videos and taking screenshots

+When running `yarn cypress:run`, by default no video is recorded and no screenshot will be taken.
+* Recording videos can be enabled by supplying the `CYPRESS_VIDEO=true` env var.
+* Taking screenshots can be enabled by supplying the `CYPRESS_SCREENSHOT=true` env var.

 ### Storybook stories for testing

 Sometimes it's required to add stateful stories to test certain behavior.
-That's why you can add files with the following file name format: `*.testing.stories.js` These stories will not be used when generating the docs storybook and can contain more sophisticated scenarios for testing.
+That's why you can add files with the following file name format: `*.stories.testing.js` These stories will not be used when generating the docs storybook and can contain more sophisticated scenarios for testing.